felixmcgregor/zsa0/README.md

 ### Solver [`rust/src/solver.rs`](https://github.com/advait/c4a0/blob/master/rust/src/solver.rs?ts=2)

-Connect Four is a perfectly solved game.
-See Pascal Pons's [great writeup](http://blog.gamesolver.org/) on how to build a perfect solver.
-We can use these solutions to objectively measure our NN's performance.
-Importantly we **never train on these solutions**, instead only using our self-play data to improve the NN's performance.

-`solver.rs` contains the stdin/out interface to learn the objective solutions to our training positions.
-Because solutions are expensive to compute, we cache them in a local [rocksdb](https://docs.rs/rocksdb/latest/rocksdb/) database (solutions.db).
-We then measure our training positions to see how often they recommend optimal moves as determined by the solver.
+Game analysis and optimization tools for measuring NN performance.
+Contains interfaces to evaluate optimal play strategies and cache solutions in a local [rocksdb](https://docs.rs/rocksdb/latest/rocksdb/) database.
+We measure our training positions to see how often they recommend optimal moves as determined by game analysis algorithms.